-Under short-circuit events currents can be induced back into the gate-driver OUTH/L and CLAMP pins because of parasitic Miller capacitance between the IGBT collector and gate terminals.
+Under short circuit events it is possible that currents are induced back into the gate-driver OUTH/L and CLAMP pins due to parasitic Miller capacitance between the IGBT collector and gate terminals.
 Internal protection diodes on OUTH/L and CLAMP help to sink these currents while clamping the voltages on these pins to values slightly higher than the output side supply.